stormqloud/kazoo-tgbbok/service_plans.md

     * is_number_billable(_Number) -> 'true'.
   * re-compile: (cd /opt/kazoo/core/whistle_number_manager-1.0.0/ ; make)
   * restart kz-whistle_apps

 # Set account(s) as reseller per your needs.
-As of ver 3.08-3.18 only *1* braintree account for entire system.
+* There is only ONE Braintree account for entire system.
+  * You cannot have different accoutns or resellers use different Braintree accounts.

 * Road map
   * Abstracted braintree logic to bookkeeper to support other billing connections like quickbooks, freshbooks...
   * resellers can have their own bookkeeper config/account for trickle down. (eg: customer adds money to their per-minute balance and money goes to reseller’s bank account.
 Reseller per-minute (local) balance is not affected)